 Close your eyes for a moment and conjure up the most offensive black, brown, or Asian stereotype you can think of.
 Perhaps it’s one you’ve seen while scrolling an unmoderated social media platform.
 Or on the Facebook page of that weird guy you used to go to school with whose posts have taken a bit of a turn since 2016.
 Or maybe it’s in the form of a tired joke from a work colleague you’re forced to spend time with.
 Whatever you’re thinking of is probably pretty awful right?
 Grotesque, dehumanizing, deeply, deeply wrong.

-Now imagine that same awful “character” discussed in the writer’s room of a popular TV show, fleshed out in a screenplay with dialogue further reinforcing the caricature, then somehow successfully passing the Network’s notes which is designed to catch such things, delivered to the hands of a willing comedy actor, filmed, and acted with enthusiasm.
+Now imagine that same awful “character” discussed in the writer’s room of a popular TV show, fleshed out in a screenplay with dialogue further reinforcing the caricature, then somehow successfully passing the Network’s notes which are specifically designed to catch such things, delivered to the hands of a willing comedy actor, filmed, and acted with enthusiasm.

 America needs to have a deeper conversation about racism and why so much of it is considered acceptable TV viewing.